Typhus: Middle Ages

 The first reliable description of typhus appears in 1489 AD during the Spanish siege of Baza against the Moors during the War of Granada (1482–1492).
 These accounts include descriptions of fever; red spots over arms, back, and chest; attention deficit, progressing to delirium; and gangrenous sores and the associated smell of rotting flesh.
 During the siege, the Spaniards lost 3,000 men to enemy action, but an additional 17,000 died of typhus.

 In historical times, "jail fever" or "gaol fever" was common in English prisons, and is believed by modern authorities to have been typhus.
 It often occurred when prisoners were crowded together into dark, filthy rooms where lice spread easily.
 Thus, "imprisonment until the next term of court" was often equivalent to a death sentence.
 Prisoners brought before the court sometimes infected members of the court.
 The Black Assize of Exeter 1586 was another notable outbreak.
 During the Lent assizes court held at Taunton in 1730, gaol fever caused the death of the Lord Chief Baron, as well as the High Sheriff, the sergeant, and hundreds of others.
-During a time when persons were executed for capital offenses, more prisoners died from 'gaol fever' than were put to death by all the public executioners in the British realm.
+During a time when persons were executed for capital offences, more prisoners died from 'gaol fever' than were put to death by all the public executioners in the British realm.
 In 1759, an English authority estimated that each year, a quarter of the prisoners had died from gaol fever.
 In London, gaol fever frequently broke out among the ill-kept prisoners of Newgate Prison and then moved into the general city population.
 In May 1750, the Lord Mayor of London, Sir Samuel Pennant, and many court personnel were fatally infected in the courtroom of the Old Bailey, which adjoined Newgate Prison.